xkalet07/cml_wd_telcosense/README.md

 ## Example scripts:

-`waa_workflow.py` - Predict WD class using CML data and to estimate rainrate from rain induced attenuation.
-This script compares several methods of Wet Antenna Attenuation (WAA) compensations: Schleiss, Leijnse and Pastorek.
+`inference_workflow.py` - The typical workflow of utilizing the trained CNN module for rain event detection using CML data from czech republic and CHMI.

 `train_workflow.py` - The typical workflow of data preprocesssing and training a CNN module for rain event detection using CML data from czech republic and CHMI.